i-D's music class of 2017: obongjayar

 Yes, of course.
 I paint, that's what got me into art school, but it felt like I was juggling.
 It became very stressful, I felt I was giving both things 50%; I was everywhere and nowhere at the same time.
 So I left uni and focused.
 I didn't want to go home without having anything to show for my two years, so I stayed in Norwich did some shows, recorded — and then when I came back to London, I had something to show.

-Which includes Creeping, the track we heard and fell straight in love with!
+Which includes "Creeping," the track we heard and fell straight in love with!

 What do you want to say through your music?

 I want my music to always have a message.
 I can't pinpoint how I might feel at a certain time, but I want it to always have a message and a structure and a fluidity to it that says something, that has a message.
-On Creepin, I'm talking about people who are don't allow the construct of time dictate what they're trying to do.
+On "Creeping," I'm talking about people who are don't allow the construct of time to dictate what they're trying to do.
 They will go all night, through to the next day, to get better at what they're doing.
-I want my music to always have meaning, I strive for that everyday, even though it can be difficult.
-I want everyone to relate to my music; my grandmother listened to Creeping and she cried.
-I want my music to have an impact without certain words - I don't, for instance, use the 'n-word' ever.
+I want my music to always have meaning; I strive for that everyday, even though it can be difficult.
+I want everyone to relate to my music; my grandmother listened to "Creeping" and she cried.
+I want my music to have an impact without certain words — I don't, for instance, use the 'n-word' ever.
 When I'm onstage, I don't want to look at a white person in the crowd singing along to my music and saying that word to me.

 What are your thoughts on Britain post-Brexit?

 Oh my god, don't get me started.
 While it was happening, it bought out a lot of different characters.
-Similar to what we saw in America with Bush and Clinton and the amount of racism and sexism that has come out of the shell.
-At that period of time I was working as a fundraiser for a charity in Norwich.
-I would knock door-to-door and so I head all kinds of crazy opinions.
+[It's] similar to what we saw in America with Trump and Clinton and the amount of racism and sexism that has come out of the shell.
+At that period of time, I was working as a fundraiser for a charity in Norwich.
+I would knock door-to-door and so I heard all kinds of crazy opinions.
 They've made the word 'immigrant' homogenous, like all immigrants are poor people here to milk the system.
 Brexit allowed those people who had long held those opinions to feel free to express them.
 And post-Brexit, we've seen a rise in racist, and other, attacks.
 There are still people who believe it's the best thing to have happened to us, but it's obviously not.
 It's about to get a lot worse for people like me who came here to make a better life in a better situation, bringing our skills, our education, our experience… It's going to be tougher for anybody to come in.

 What other big issues do you think young people are facing?

 Opportunity.
 There's not a lot of opportunity for young people like myself, especially in the creative industry.
 You really have to eat dirt to get to where you want to.
 For someone who's just finished university, it's really hard to get a job.
-I think people need opportunities to shine cos if you haven't got an outlet to express yourself, it kind of dies.
+I think people need opportunities to shine, cos if you haven't got an outlet to express yourself, it kind of dies.

 Who inspires you artistically?

 I'm very big on Fela Kuti, that's my guy.
 That's the first record I bought with my money, a pirated CD.
 My grandmother and my mother are also very pivotal influences in my life and how I approach things.
 I didn't grow up with my dad around, so it would have been very difficult for me to develop into the person I am now without those influences.
-They were really influential in my originality, being myself, the way I carry myself, the way I treat people, the way I talk to people, the way I'm able to peruse my passions and keep focused - that is from my mother and grandmother.
+They were really influential in my originality, being myself, the way I carry myself, the way I treat people, the way I talk to people, the way I'm able to pursue my passions and keep focused — that is from my mother and grandmother.